Five Retail Sales Training Tips From Selling Shoes

 An ups system is a pecking order of who waits on the next customer.
 The last one to interact with a customer is "up" for the next person who enters the door.
 But the next salesperson doesn’t work to juice sales.

-Sales staff needs training, direction, and strategy - who is the best person to serve the customer that just sat down?
+Sales staff needs training, direction, and strategy - who is the best person to serve the customer who just sat down?
 Also, note that wealthy Muslim women don’t like their feet being touched by a strange man.
 Give them a female sales associate.

 3 Provide good full-length mirrors